 Don’t Hate the Haight

-The Haight was hippie haven in the 1960s, and much of its Summer-of-Love spirit lives on today.
-You’ll find plenty of vintage shops and record stores near the corner of Haight and Ashbury and along lower Haight Street.
+The Haight was a hippie haven in the 1960s, and much of its Summer-of-Love spirit lives on today.
+You’ll find plenty of vintage shops and record stores near the corner of Haight and Ashbury and along Lower Haight Street.

 If catching a cable car from California Street and Van Ness Avenue is on your must-do list, be sure to get there before 11 a.m.
 Otherwise, traffic may add two hours to your route!

 Pack clothing for all seasons, and wear light layers.
 San Francisco can experience extreme changes in weather from hour to hour, and from neighborhood to neighborhood.
 The city’s fog, which locals have affectionately nicknamed Carl, is bound to strike at some point, so bring a waterproof jacket.

 Lombard Street is famous for its eight hairpin turns squeezed into a single block.
 It’s known as the “most crooked street in the world” and it can draw thousands of visitors in a single day.
 If you want to cruise this crooked street yourself, do so at night when there’s no traffic.

 Frolic at Fisherman’s Wharf

 Fisherman’s Wharf is another great place to spend an afternoon.
 The neighborhood dates back to the mid-19th century.
 Back then fishermen flooded into the city to meet the demand created by the gold rush.
 Check out the marine terminal at Pier 41 to see the remnants of the old rail yard.
 Where the ships used to dock and be unloaded onto rail cars.
 The area is now a thriving tourist destination, but there are still several active fishing operations.
 Visit one of the area’s many family-owned seafood joints to sample the catch of the day.
 The most famous local eats include Dungeness crab and clam chowder served in a bowl of sourdough bread.
 Speaking of sourdough,